The Creators Of Allen V. Farrow Break Down The Difficult Decision To Use That Shocking Dylan Farrow Footage

 AH: “Rely on facts.
 Where is the piece of paper?
 I worked at the St. Petersburg Times [now the Tampa Bay Times], and the classic question that editors would ask reporters in that newsroom is, ‘Where is the paper?
 Where is the document that proves it?’
 I think those critical questions were not asked for a very long time.
 Even now, we’re getting some questions from some who are defending Woody Allen, and the questions themselves are full of factual errors.
 It astounds me that people aren’t doing their homework, and are just taking someone’s word because of celebrity.”

 There’s one scene where you talk about finding an empty office full of unopened boxes of documents that had been sitting there for years.

 AH: “No one had ever asked for them…”

 AZ: “It’s a cautionary tale.
 The best way to kneecap a really strong story is to create white noise.
 Be aware of that, not only with this narrative and what you might see come out, but all sorts of narratives, particularly when they’re uncovering troubling things that people in power did.
-If they don’t have a good unassailable defense, they will mount an offense.”
+If they don’t have a good unassailable defence, they will mount an offence.”

 What has struck you about the public’s reaction to the episodes so far?

 AZ: “We’ve just been so gratified that it’s still a story that people wanted to revisit after all these years, and I’ve been very heartened by the interest and also the way that people are responding to it, going, Oh my god.
 How did we not see what was right in front of us?
 And of course, hearing from survivors around the country has been really moving.”